2025 in Oktagon MMA: Oktagon 79: Surdu vs. Kalašnik

 Oktagon 79: Surdu vs. Kalašnik was a mixed martial arts event held by Oktagon MMA on November 1, 2025, in Brno, Czech Republic.

 Background

-A Oktagon Welterweight Championship bout between current champion Ion Surdu and Andrej Kalašnik headlined this event.
+An Oktagon Welterweight Championship bout between current champion Ion Surdu and Andrej Kalašnik headlined this event.
 At the weigh-ins, Surdu weighed in at 177.9 pounds, 7.9 pounds over the welterweight title-fight limit.
 As a results, Surdu was stripped of the title and only Kalašnik was eligible to win it.

 Undefeated promotional newcomer Brian Manning was expected to face Daniel Ligocki at this event.
 However, Manning withdrew from the bout due to an injury.
 He was replaced by Pedro Oliveira.

 In addition, a lightweight bout between Jan Stanovský and Ozan Aslaner was removed from the event due to Stanovský's illness.

 Bonus awards

 The following fighters received €5,000 bonus.